 These early examples of books with MMORPGs as central to their plots were not yet grouped together as a genre, but that changed in 2013, with the decision by EKSMO, Russia's biggest publishing house, to begin publishing titles in a series they labeled LitRPG.
 This Russian initiative has defined the genre and explains the origins of the name.
 In an English-language country the more obvious term would have been RPGLit.

-Many authors and readers of LitRPG enjoy a focus on the in-game achievements of the characters and for them LitRPG has to contain text that tells the reader - as an aside from the narrative voice - the current stats, levels, abilities, etc. of characters.
+Many authors and readers of LitRPG enjoy a focus on the in-game achievements of the characters as well as the way that the characters strategise within the constraints of game rules that have been made explicit to the reader and for them LitRPG has to contain text that tells the reader - as an aside from the narrative voice - the current stats, levels, abilities, etc. of characters.
 Others have coined the term 'GameLit' to cover books that are light on the game mechanics and character progress.

 Here at Level Up we are inclusive.
 We aim to publish both LitRPG in the classical sense and GameLit that doesn’t have to be heavy on stats, game mechanics and progression.
 Yes, there should be some, that’s what readers want.
 But readers also want empathetic characters, stimulating plots and intense drama.
 Those aspects of LitRPG/GameLit, like with any books, are the most important.

 Like any genre, LitRPG has its great reads but also some fairly weak ones.
 Perhaps, though, even the least well crafted is worth a read, especially if you've been frustrated by the difficulties of participating in the high-end raiding or need for elite gear in a real MMORPG.